HaukeBartsch/render_char_to_28x28/README.md

 USAGE: pngEnhance [options]

 Options:
   --help              Print this help message.
   --input, -i         Input PNG file.
-  --output, -o  Output directory, if not specified the input folder will be used
+  --output, -o        Output directory, if not specified the input folder will
-                instead.
+                      be used instead.
+  --mask_size, -m     Size of the gliding window (default 5, use odd numbers like 3, 5, 7).
+  --std_multiple, -m  Multiple of the local standard deviation (default 2.0 to cover 2 times the standard variation).
+  --mode, -m          Computational method (MEAN_STD or KURTOSIS).

 Examples:
   ./pngEnhance -i data/test.png -o /tmp/